-One of Europe’s most awesome railway lines crosses Norway in less than 43 km, going from the fjord up into the mountains.
+The Ofoten line is one of Europe’s most awesome railway lines.
+It crosses Norway in less than 43 km, going from the fjord up into the mountains.
 The landscape is as wild and dramatic as the story behind its construction, and the WWII story about the importance of it.
 The Ofoten line is unique for a number of reasons.

 In this article you will first get some background information about the line itself, then a report from my own trip with the passenger train from Narvik to the Riksgränsen station on the Swedish side, and finally some practical information.
 (THIS ARTICLE IS ALSO AVAILABLE IN NORWEGIAN.)